YousefElbrolosy/feedback-grape/README.md

 # feedbackGRAPE
 This is the main repository for the feedbackGRAPE package (under development), eventually offering:

-- vectorized, GPU-enabled, differentiable quantum simulations via jax
+- vectorized, GPU-enabled, differentiable simulations of driven dissipative quantum systems via jax
 - efficient quantum optimal control (gradient-ascent pulse engineering, GRAPE)
 - including feedback (using the newly developed feedbackGRAPE approach)

+Think of parallelized, highly efficient qutip with feedback control.

 ## Installation
 To install dependencies necessary for the package <br>